Quick Mozzarella- Microwave and no Microwave

 - For this hot water bath (no microwave) stretching method you will need a gallon of water that is simmering at about 185°F. Leave it on the burner on the lowest setting.
 It's ok if it boils- we will temper the curd with leftover whey first.

-- Ladle about 1 cup of the warm whey (not hot water yet!) on top of the curd- we are tempering it, i.e. slowly increasing temp.
+- Tear the curd into bite sized pieces and ladle about 1 cup of the warm whey (not hot water yet!) on top of the curd- we are tempering it, i.e. slowly increasing temp.

 Now ladle about 1 cup of hot water on the curd, or enough to cover it.
 Allow the curd to warm for 3 minutes.